Core Web Vitals for SEO: An Overview

 How Might Core Web Vitals Impact SEO and Rankings?

-Core web vitals help ensure the user experience with your site is fast, responsive and smooth.
+Core web vitals help ensure the user experience with your site is fast, responsive, and smooth.
 This is already a goal of a good SEO strategy.

 Perhaps a different view will help: If your site is slow, it cannot respond quickly to a voice search request.
 Will voice search become increasingly important?
 Of course.
 So overall speed is vital going forward.

 It’s also suspected that Google’s AI, RankBrain, takes into account how users engage with the search results.
-RankBrain’s goal is to better interpret search queries and serve the most relevant search results.
+RankBrain’s goal is to interpret search queries better and serve the most relevant search results.
 Specifically, RankBrain may look at the time spent engaging with a webpage when accessed from the search results.

 Keep in mind that a fast site finds favor in Google’s eyes.
 It creates a better user experience, and that’s good for all.
 For that reason, page speed has been a ranking factor for years.
 The most recent news on this was the “speed update” for mobile that rolled out in 2018.
-The page experience update just makes that more granular, with many different metrics being tracked.
+The page experience update makes that more granular, with many metrics being tracked.

 Core web vitals help ensure users are happy and stay on your site.
 This, in turn, can impact rankings.
 See an earlier article I wrote on SEO and the user experience.